This document describes how to troubleshoot issues with VM Manager.

 - Google Cloud OS Config Service Agent.
 VM Manager creates this service agent when starting patch jobs and gives it the Cloud OS Config Service Agent role.
 To create OS policies, you need not configure this service agent.

 If you use VM Manager and you don't have an attached service account, or a Google Cloud OS Config Service Agent, you might see the following errors while working with patch jobs:

 Service account permissions are missing.
 Verify that the service account has the correct permissions and try again.

 message: "Error running OPERATION_NAME: error calling OPERATION_NAME: code: "PermissionDenied", message: "The caller does not have permission", details: "

-Authentication issues might also prevent VM instances from showing up on the OS patch management dashboard.
+Authentication issues might also prevent VM instances from showing up on the Patch dashboard.